 Step-2: When this system runs, the gas is circulated between the two boxes.

-Step-4: The Cooled gas is sent via the pipes to the inside box.
+Step-4: This gas which has now been Cooled is sent via the pipes to the box inside the house.

 Step-5: The fan on the inside box blows air by the cooled pipes in the box and into the ducts of the house.

 Step-6: The cooled air is distributed by the ducts to the house, thus cooling the interior of the home.

 Step-7: The gas in the pipes warms up and is sent to the outside box where the process starts again.

 This, very simply, is how an Air Conditioner Cools the air in a home.